 5.ESS.1.a The distance from the sun, size, composition and movement of each planet are unique.
 Planets revolve around the sun in elliptical orbits.
 Some of the planets have moons and/or debris that orbit them.
 Comets, asteroids and meteoroids orbit the sun.

 5.ESS.2 The sun is one of many stars that exist in the universe.

 5.ESS.2.a The sun appears to be the largest star in the sky because it is the closest star to Earth.
 Some stars are larger than the sun and some stars are smaller than the sun.

 5.ESS.3 Most of the cycles and patterns of motion between the Earth and sun are predictable.

 5.LS.2 All of the processes that take place within organisms require energy.

+5.LS.2.a For ecosystems, the major source of energy is sunlight.
 Energy entering ecosystems as sunlight is transferred and transformed by producers into energy that organisms use through the process of photosynthesis.
-That energy then passes from organism to organism as illustrated in food webs.
+That energy is used or stored by the producer and can be passed from organism to organism as illustrated in food webs.